Customs Anti-smuggling Act

 Article 31

-Where Customs has confirmed that a vessel, aircraft, vehicle or any other means of transport carries any cargo without shipping documents and the following circumstances, the transportation firm shall be penalized pursuant to paragraph 1 and 3 of Article 36.
-If the misconduct is caused by the owner of the cargo, the owner shall be penalized.
-If the misconduct is jointly performed by a transportation firm and the owner of the cargo, they shall be penalized respectively:
+Where Customs has confirmed that a vessel, aircraft, vehicle or any other transportation means carries goods without shipping documents and the following circumstances, the transportation firm shall be penalized pursuant to Paragraph 1 and 3, Article 36.
+If the misconduct is caused by the owner of the goods, the owner shall be penalized.
+If the misconduct is jointly performed by a transportation firm and the owner of the goods, they shall be fined respectively:

-(2) two or more packages of cargoes are bundled into one, and it is not noted in the manifest or list of consignments.
+2.The goods is combined with two or more packages, and it is not noted in the manifest or list of consignments.

 Article 31-1

-Where Customs has confirmed that certain imported cargoes or cargoes in transit to another domestic port carried by a vessel, aircraft, vehicle or any other means of transport are not listed in the manifest, list of consignments, or shipping documents, such cargoes shall be confiscated, unless it is proved the cargoes in question were loaded by mistake.
+Where Customs has confirmed that certain import goods or goods in transit to another domestic port carried by a vessel, aircraft, vehicle or any other transportation means are not listed in the manifest, list of consignments, or shipping documents, such goods shall be confiscated, unless it is proved the goods in question were loaded by mistake.

 Article 32